-Located in the town of Soledad, about 45 minutes South of Monterey, Mission Nuestra Señora de la Soledad was the 13th of the 21 Spanish missions in California.
-This mission was founded by Fermín Francisco de Lasuén in 1791 and even though it has been largely rebuilt, the mission is still a great spot to explore on a road trip.
-I visited this mission on my fourth day on the El Camino Real road trip which you can read about here or read on for information on the Mission Soledad.
+Located in the town of Soledad, about 45 minutes south of Monterey, Mission Nuestra Señora de la Soledad was the 13th of the 21 Spanish missions in California.
+Fermín Francisco de Lasuén founded this mission in 1791, and even though it has been rebuilt, the mission is still a great spot to explore on a road trip.
+I visited this mission on my fourth day on the El Camino Real road trip, which you can read about here or read on for information on the Mission Soledad.

 - Cost: Free

 - Location: 36641 Fort Romie Rd, Soledad, CA 93960

 - Read about all 21 of the California Missions here

 - This information is from my visit in 2016